twentyOne2x/attnmarkets/docs/product/credit-risk-pricing.md

 - Represent each revenue facility as an Exponent SY market.
 - Use PT/YT as our **bookkeeping** and, later, as liquidity primitives.
+- Use Exponent’s **orderbook** both for:
+  - primary distribution of new PT/YT (underwritten at attn’s floor), and
+  - secondary trading and mark-to-market.

 This keeps attn implementation simple and leverages existing infra.